ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-4-2.md

-Chapter 3: Building Self-Awareness: Identifying Your Strengths and Weaknesses
+Identifying Your Strengths and Weaknesses
 =============================================================================

 Building self-awareness is a crucial step in lifelong learning and personal development.
 In this chapter, we will explore the importance of self-awareness, techniques for identifying your strengths and weaknesses, and how to use this information to enhance your personal and professional growth.